Polish areas annexed by Nazi Germany: Background

 Already in the fall of 1933 Adolf Hitler revealed to his closest associates his intentions to annex western Poland into an envisioned Greater Germany.
 In October 1939, a month after the invasion of Poland, Nazi Germany annexed an area of 92,500 km2 (23.7% of pre-war Poland) with a population of about 10,000,000 people (30% of the pre-war Polish population).
 The remainder of the Polish territory was either annexed by the Soviet Union (201,000 km^{2} or 51.6% of pre-war Poland as per the Molotov–Ribbentrop Pact) or made into the German-controlled General Government occupation zone (95,500 km^{2} or 24.5% of pre-war Poland).
 A tiny portion of pre-war Poland (700 km^{2}) was annexed by Slovakia.

-Since 1935, Nazi Germany was divided into provinces (Gaue) which had replaced the former German states and Prussian provinces.
+Since 1935, Nazi Germany had been divided into provinces (Gaue) which had replaced the former German states and Prussian provinces.
 Of the territories annexed, some were attached to the already existing Gaue East Prussia and Silesia (later Upper Silesia), while from others new Reichsgaue Danzig-West Prussia and Wartheland were constituted.
 Wartheland was the only Gau constituted solely from annexed territory, Danzig-West Prussia comprised also former German areas and the former Free City of Danzig.
 The occupied General Government remained outside Nazi Germany.

 The annexation violated international law (in particular, the Hague Convention IV 1907).
 Nazi Germany's officials discussed the convention and tried to circumvent it by declaring the war against Poland over prior to the annexation, which in their view made the convention non-applicable.